 - All interactions must be reported according to the instructions in your Daily Fishing Logbook or e-log. - This means you need to circle yes in the box at the bottom of the logsheet and complete the Protected Species Form (located at the back of your logbook).
 Return the form to AFMA with the corresponding logsheets. - If there is an observer present, immediately inform them of the interaction.
-You are still required to report the interaction in your logbook. - Silky shark is now a protected species and all interactions must be reported. - All interactions with seabirds must be reported in the same way
+You are still required to report the interaction in your logbook. - Following the dolhpine strategy development, fisheres must complete an interaction evaluation form to AFMA.
+Some management strategies require additional reporting and requires, see section 8.4. - Silky shark is now a protected species and all interactions must be reported. - All interactions with seabirds must be reported in the same way.

 8.3.1.2.
-Porbeagle, shortfin make and longfin make sharks
+Porbeagle, shortfin mako and longfin mako sharks

-The Department of Agriculture, Water and the Environment (DAWE) has advised that, provided an operator is fishing in accordance with the Management Plan, the operator may retain and trade any of these migratory sharks that are brought up dead.
+The Department of Agriculture, Fisheries and Forestry (DAFF) has advised that, provided an operator is fishing in accordance with the Management Plan, the operator may retain and trade any of these migratory sharks that are brought up dead.
 However, live sharks must be returned to the sea unharmed.